-HEALTH CARE DIRECTIVE: Written instructions that set forth what health care decisions should be taken on your behalf in the event you are unable to make (due to illness or incapacity).
+HEALTH CARE DIRECTIVE: Written instructions that set forth what health care decisions should be taken on your behalf in the event you are unable to make them for yourself (due to illness or incapacity).
 The document appoints the individual ("health care surrogate") to make all necessary medical decisions in the event you are unable to express your preferences.
 Your surrogates responsibilities will include: approving medical treatments, medications, diagnostic tests; requesting and approving the release of medical records; determining where medical treatment will be provided (hospital, rehab facility, nursing home, Hospice, etc.); obtaining a second medical opinion; handling insurance carriers and claims; and most importantly communicating with family members.
 To be an effective Health Care Surrogate the appointee should become familiar with your specific values (religious and spiritual), medical history, end-of-life desires and legal documents.
 This information will make for an easier transition when you can no longer make decisions for yourself.

 LIVING WILL: Written instructions which allow you to determine how you want to be treated in certain medical conditions (be given life-sustaining treatments in the event you are terminally ill or injured or provided food and water via intravenous devices).
 The document may also appoint an individual to make decisions on your behalf if you are unable to do so.

 Many Southwest Florida residents (Sarasota, Manatee, Charlotte, Lee, Desoto and Collier counties) delay creating a Florida estate plan (Last Will & Testament, Revocable Trust, Power of Attorney, Health Care Surrogate, Living Will & Pre-Need Guardian) to avoid thinking about their own mortality or incapacity.
 My goal is to educate my clients so that they understand the benefits of having an up-to-date Florida estate plan and walk them through the planning process.